kevinsuedmersen/neural_networks_from_scratch/README.md

 # Backward Propagation

-- Derivation
-  - basic explanation
-  - provide the 4 fundamental equations
-  - derive each of them
-- matrix notation
-- for batch_size training examples at once

 Neural networks learn by iteratively adjusting their weights and biases such that the cost decreases, i.e. such that the predictions become more accurate.
 This goal is achieved by (1) computing all partial derivatives of the cost w.r.t. the weights and biases in the network (the *gradient*) and (2) by updating the weights and biases using *gradient descent*.
 The next sections will start by describing the backward propagation for a single training example and then extend this procedure for `batch_size` training examples at once.

-## Gradient Descent

-GIVE EXAMPLE OF GRADIENT DESCENT

-## Backward Propagation for a Single Training Example

-### Motivation

 You might wonder why we should bother trying to derive a complicated algorithm and not use other seemingly simpler methods for computing all partial derivatives in the network.
 To motivate the need for the backpropagation algorithm, assume we simply wanted to compute the partial derivative of weight $w_j$ as follows
 $$